Aigai (Aeolis): Excavation history

 The first western visitors of Aigai were William Mitchell Ramsay and Salomon Reinach in 1880.
 They reported about their visit in the Journal of Hellenic Studies and the Bulletin de Correspondance Hellénique.
 They were followed by Richard Bohn and Carl Schuchhardt, who examined the site as a part of the excavations in Pergamon.

-Since 2004 the site is being excavated by Ersin Doğer of Ege University in Izmir.
+Since 2004 the site is being excavated by Ersin Doğer of Ege University in İzmir.
 By 2010 the access road, the bouleuterion, the odeon, shops, numerous water pipes and large parts of the market hall were uncovered.
 For the coming years it is planned to re-erect the market hall's facade with the original stones.

 In 2016, archaeologists discovered a mosaic depicting the god Poseidon.
 The mosaic was found in the frigidarium part of the ancient bath.
 The bottom part of the mosaic contains partly ruined inscription in Greek: "Greetings to all of you bathing."
 Archaeologists believe that it dates back to the 3rd or 4th century B.C.

 In 2018, archaeologists unearthed a Macellum, which is an ancient meat and fish market.

-In 2022 a marble inscription of the 2nd century AD during the excavations in the parliament building of Aigai found in 2005 was deciphered and records the people’s complaints at Roman tax officials’ greed.
-It also states that they sent a man named ‘Fortunatus’ to the Roman emperor to report on the various levels of taxes from goat skin by each tax collector and demanding that he solve the problem.
+In 2022 a marble inscription of the 2nd century AD during the excavations in the parliament building of Aigai found in 2005 was deciphered and records the people's complaints at Roman tax officials' greed.
+It also states that they sent a man named 'Fortunatus' to the Roman emperor to report on the various levels of taxes from goat skin by each tax collector and demanding that he solve the problem.
 The inscription is important in proving that the city's trade was based on goats and goat skins.
 The Roman Emperor later passed a law to fix the rate of tax from goat skin at 1/6th and threatened to enforce it strictly.